Yadan02/Q4PORTFOLIO/README.md

   industry and its related technologies.
 The purpose of a telecommunication system is to exchange information among users of the system.
 This information exchange can take place in a variety of ways, for example, multiparty voice communications, television, electronic mail, and electronic message exchange. </p>
 </table>

+<p>An introduction to telecommunications reveals how we connect and exchange information over distances, from the earliest forms of communication to modern technologies like the internet.
+The history of telecom is fascinating, showing how technologies like the telegraph and telephone revolutionized communication.
+Understanding the fundamental concepts of signal transmission, switching, and networks is key to appreciating the complex systems that support our daily lives. </p>

   <iframe width="560" height="315" src="https://www.youtube.com/embed/jmymVdxbKWU?si=91IoUq2f8HF04H8H" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>